ChunKong99/PowerBI_Portfolio/README.md

 # Power BI Powerfolio
 ## Identify Objectives
 ### Objectives:
-1) Create dashboard to provide insight into:
+1) Create report to provide insight into:
 -  Trends of salary in relation to various variables
 -  Quick visualization for decision making